Summer, it's here!

 Stonecreek Jr. High is currently a Targeted Assistance Program Title One Program.
 We

-in the process of changing our program to Schoolwide Title One.
+in the process of becoming Schoolwide Title One.
 This

 change will be in effect beginning in the 2015/2016 school year.